 A magical heist story, Mission Impossible meets Dresden Files, The Mage Team is the first book in the Dragongods Saga, a new urban fantasy series.

-Get an early introduction to Slate Blackthorn and his trusty familiar, Harps by reading the first few pages below.
+Get an early introduction to Slate Blackthorn and his trusty familiar, Harps by reading the first chapter below.